 Atlanta Archbishop and former U.S. Conference of Catholic Bishops President Wilton Gregory opened his appearance Wednesday at the University of San Diego pondering what W.E.B.
-Du Bois, the first African-American Harvard University PhD and, later, co-founder of the National Association for the Advancement of Colored People, may have been thinking about in 1899.
+Du Bois, the first African-American Harvard University PhD and, later, co-founder of the NAACP, may have been thinking about in 1899.

 “As he looked ahead to the next century, I wonder what he would have been thinking of as a practical list of the goals for the improvement of the life condition of African-American people,” Gregory said.
 “At that pivotal moment, with the dawning of a new century, the NAACP would not be born for another decade.
 Still, though, the yearning he already felt for the advancement of peoples of color quite clearly was stirring deeply within his soul.”

 Gregory, at USD to celebrate Black History Month and brought to campus by the Center for Christian Spirituality, spoke on “Our Diversity as Gift and Challenge.”
 His talk was tied to the Catholic Social Thought principle of a “Call to Family, Community and Participation.”

 Gregory’s opening comment then connected to Du Bois’ thoughts about present day society.